I tried the signature roast at 4 coffee chains, and there’s only one I would never order again

 - Erin Ajello for Insider

-Dunkin’ is a popular coffee chain in the US, particularly on the East Coast, and it claims to serve “America’s favorite coffee” – but I wouldn’t say it’s my top choice.
+Dunkin’ is a popular coffee chain in the US, particularly on the East Coast, and it claims to serve “America’s favorite cup” – but it’s not my top choice.

-Although it is a medium roast, I think it tasted a lot lighter and less intense when compared to the other coffees I tried.
+Though it’s a medium roast, the coffee tasted a lot lighter and less intense than the other coffees I tried.

-Although light, thin coffee may not appeal to everyone, I think those who aren’t huge fans of bitter black coffee might enjoy the mildness of this brew.
+Though light, thin coffee may not appeal to everyone, people who aren’t huge fans of bitter black coffee might enjoy the mildness of this brew.

 The coffee from Tim Hortons was served piping hot.